hsma-programme/h6_3d_facility_location_problems/README.md

 Using the links below will open a fresh copy of the notebook to work on - your changes will not be visible to anyone else.
 However, if you want to be able to refer back to your version of the notebook in future, make sure you click **'File --> Save to Drive'**.
 Your changes will then be saved to your own account, and you can access your edited copy of the notebook from https://colab.research.google.com/.

+Exercise 1 is a short exercise without Python.

-Open Exercise 1 in Google Colab: <a target="_blank" href="https://colab.research.google.com/github/hsma-programme/h6_3d_facility_location_problems/blob/main/h6_3d_facility_location_problems/exercises_colab/HSMA 3D Exercise 2 - Facility Location Problems - Colab.ipynb">
+Open Exercise 2 in Google Colab: <a target="_blank" href="https://colab.research.google.com/github/hsma-programme/h6_3d_facility_location_problems/blob/main/h6_3d_facility_location_problems/exercises_colab/HSMA 3D Exercise 2 - Facility Location Problems - Colab.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>